Irving Thalberg: Death

-Thalberg and Shearer took a much-needed Labor Day weekend vacation in Monterey, California, in 1936, staying at the same beachfront hotel where they spent their honeymoon.
-A few weeks earlier, Thalberg's leading screenwriter, Al Lewin, had proposed doing a film based on a soon-to-be published book, Gone with the Wind.
+Thalberg and Shearer took a much-needed Labor Day weekend vacation in Monterey, California, in 1936 (Labor Day fell on September 7 that year), staying at the same beachfront hotel where they spent their honeymoon.
+A few weeks earlier, Thalberg's leading screenwriter, Albert Lewin, had proposed doing a film based on a soon-to-be published book, Gone with the Wind.
 Although Thalberg said it would be a "sensational" role for Gable, and a "terrific picture," he decided not to do it:

 Besides, Thalberg told Mayer, "[n]o Civil War picture ever made a nickel".
 Shortly after returning from Monterey, Thalberg was diagnosed with pneumonia while on the set of A Day at the Races.
 His condition worsened steadily, and he eventually required an oxygen tent at home.
 He died on September 14, at the age of 37.

 Sam Wood, while directing A Day at the Races, was given the news by phone.
 He returned to the set with tears in his eyes and told the others.
 As the news spread, "the studio was paralyzed with shock", notes Thomas.
 "Work stopped and hundreds of people wept", with stars, writers, directors, and studio employees "all sharing a sense of loss at the death of a man who had been a part of their working lives", states Flamini.

 His funeral took place two days later, and when the services began the other studios throughout Hollywood observed five minutes of silence.
 Producer Sam Goldwyn "wept uncontrollably for two days" and was unable to regain his composure enough to attend.
 The MGM studio closed for that day.

 Services were held at the Wilshire Boulevard Temple that Thalberg had occasionally attended.
 The funeral attracted thousands of spectators who came to view the arrival of countless stars from MGM and other studios, including Greta Garbo, Jean Harlow, the Marx Brothers, Charlie Chaplin, Walt Disney, Howard Hughes, Al Jolson, Gary Cooper, Carole Lombard, Mary Pickford, and Douglas Fairbanks, among the screen luminaries.
 The ushers who led them to their seats included Clark Gable, Fredric March, and playwright Moss Hart.
 Erich von Stroheim, who had been fired by Thalberg, came to pay his respects.
 Producers Louis B. Mayer, the Warner brothers, Adolph Zukor, and Nicholas Schenck sat together solemnly as Rabbi Magnin gave the eulogy.

 Thalberg is buried in a private marble tomb in the Great Mausoleum at Forest Lawn Memorial Park in Glendale, California, lying at rest beside his wife, Norma Shearer Thalberg Arrouge (Thalberg's crypt was engraved "My Sweetheart Forever" by Shearer).